-We ensure that students are inspired and motivated for the world of work, ensuring high achievable aspirations are considered for a range of careers available.
-Our Careers Strategy works in line with our PSHE policy.
+We ensure that students are inspired and motivated for the world of world, ensuring high achievable aspirations are considered for a range of careers available.
+Our Careers Strategy works in line with our PSHE policy which is delivered through PSHE lessons, Active Citizens and a dedicated KS4 Pathways lesson.

 We work closely with local authorities due to the vulnerable nature of our students who all have special education needs with Education, Health and Care plans in place, ensuring that we know of all the services available to support students, to access these and share this knowledge amongst our community.
-At Aurora Wilden View School we believe that many of our pupils are capable of sustaining paid employment with the right preparation and support.
+At Aurora Cedars School we believe that many of our pupils are capable of sustaining paid employment with the right preparation and support.
 We regularly celebrate and showcase and promote the achievements of our students who are volunteering or in paid employment or having successful work placements at every possible opportunity.